Experiment 3 Standardisation of hydrochloric acid with borax

 Method

-Weigh out accurately in duplicate (on an analytical balance) about 0.3 g of borax.
-Dissolve each sample in about 25 cm3 of water, warming gently, if necessary, and titrate against the hydrochloric acid `D' using screened methyl orange indicator.
+Weigh accurately in triplicate (on an analytical balance) about 0.15 g of borax into 150 cm3 conical flasks.
+Dissolve each sample in about 25 cm3 of water, warming gently if necessary, and titrate with the supplied hydrochloric acid (approximately 0.05 mol dm-3) using Screened Methyl Orange (SMO) indicator.
 For accurate results, only one drop of indicator should be used, in which case, the end point will be almost colourless against a white background.
-Thus calculate the molarity of the acid.

 Questions